Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Trajectory Optimization for Unknown Target Tracking

 \subsection{Differential-flatness-based Parameterization}

 Obviously, directly solving the optimization problem (\ref{eq29}) is very hard due to the complex differential system.
-To avoid it, we exploit the property of {\it differential flatness} of the AUV system (\cite{wang2022geometrically}), and thus the states and control inputs of the AUV system can be algebraically expressed by a set of flat outputs and their derivatives.
-Choosing $z = [P_A, \psi] = [x_A, y_A, \psi]$ as the flat output of the AUV, the states $\boldsymbol{x} = [x_A, y_A, \psi, u, v, r]^{\top}$ and inputs $\tau = [F_u, F_v, F_r] $ can be decided by
+To avoid it, we exploit the property of {\it differential flatness} of the AUV system \citep{wang2022geometrically}, and thus the states and control inputs of the AUV system can be algebraically expressed by a set of flat outputs and their derivatives.
+Choosing $z = [P_A^{\top}, \psi]$ as the flat output of the ($d+1$)-DOF AUV in the $d$-dimensional space, the states $\boldsymbol{x} = [P_A^{\top}, \psi, v_A^{\top}, r]^{\top}$ and inputs $\tau = [F_v^{\top}, F_r] $ can be decided by

 By differential flatness, we can decide the whole trajectory by finding the optimal flat outputs $z(t)$.
 However, there are actually infinite flat outputs in the continuous-time domain.
 To address this issue, we split the trajectory into $p$ pieces and parameterize the flat output $z_i(t)$ for the $i$-th piece using $d$-order polynomials as